marchamm/burst-animation/README.md

 # burst-animation
-A simple library that enables a burst animation on any selected element similar to FB and iMessages.
+A simple library that enables a burst animation on any selected element.

 ## Simple installation